Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 🎯 Key Takeaway

-> This lab demonstrates a complete offensive-to-defensive SOC workflow — building, attacking, detecting, investigating, and containing a real vulnerability in a live Azure environment.
-A 7-stage attack chain exploited a PHP command injection flaw (CWE-78) and every command appeared in Apache logs ingested into Microsoft Sentinel.
-A real-world attacker (103.168.66.101) independently discovered and exploited the same endpoint generating 82 correlated events — validating the detection rule and triggering a high-severity incident that was investigated and contained with a real NSG Deny rule.
-This mirrors the full SOC analyst workflow used in production environments every day.
+> I built a vulnerable PHP app, attacked it with a 7-stage kill chain, set up Sentinel to detect it, and then a real attacker (103.168.66.101) showed up and exploited the same vulnerability — generating 82 real events that I had to investigate and contain.
+Going through this end-to-end gave me hands-on experience with the full SOC workflow: detection, investigation, containment, eradication recommendation, recovery planning, and post-incident review.

 ---